-I recently had the pleasure of once again of having one of my articles features in the online publication Selling Power.
-In the featured articles I spoke very candidly about my feelings on “3 Ways to Eliminate Confusion and Increase Profit”.
+We recently had the honour of once again of having one of our articles “3 Ways to Eliminate Confusion and Increase Profit” featured in the sales industry publication Selling Power.
+In the featured articles I spoke very candidly about my feelings on the subject.

 “Imagine a world where financial data and information about prospects and accounts are entered with no generally accepted principles.
 Employees in the finance department just enter data based on how they interpret the understanding of accounting.
 The financial reports and sales forecasting would be inconsistent.
 Sales cycles would be based on broad perceptions of time rather than sequential actions to be completed.

 Sure, just imagine such a business world.
 No one would trust this information.
 But that is precisely how companies still operate.
 Why?